raghu1121/FashionMNIST/README.md

-# Fashion-MNIST with over 95% accuracy
+# Fashion-MNIST with 95% accuracy
 This architecture is basically a densenet adapted from the Huang et al. paper

 Here are the configurations that are tried and the accuracies achieved.